titooo7/gfn-installer-linux-amd/README.md

 -----

-# Go to the OS folder to find the appropiate README
+# Go to one of the folders to find the appropiate README for each system.

 -----